PranavJayachandran/Graph-Visualiser/README.md

 # Graph Visualiser

-A Website to visualise the graph you want and at the same time do some basid graph operations like DFS, BFS, Dijkstra Algorithm and Minnimum Spanning Algorithm
+A Website to visualise the graph you want and at the same time do some basic graph operations like DFS, BFS, Dijkstra Algorithm and Minnimum Spanning Algorithm

 ## Disclamer
 The Visulaiser at present is create for nodes with ids only 0 to 99.
 I would recommend you use numbers in that range to represent the nodes.